lu-tar/blog/content/posts/note-taking_obsidian.md

 - **Archive**: where i store the notes of finished activities or tickets.
 - **Attachments**: screenshots are stored in this folder.
-- **KB**: this is the folder dedicated to my knowledge base where I put summaries of official guides or community posts with the links to each sources.
-If I find a note particulary interesting or well done outside of KB I will move that note in that folder.
+- **KB**: this is the folder dedicated to my knowledge base where I put summaries of official vendor's guides or community posts with the links to each sources.
+If I find a note particulary useful or well done outside of KB I will move that note in that folder.

 ### Tags
 Tags are self explanatory, you can use them to mark a note with a category like "multicast" or "BGP" to summarize in a few words the content of the note.
+More important connection are done by using links.

 ### Links
 Links are the core of Obsidian and the syntax is the following